claudioperez/FEDEASdoc/README.md

 The layout of the website is specified in the file `/mkdocs.yml`.
 For more information go to [mkdocs.org](https://www.mkdocs.org).

-## Styling

-Colors schemes and fonts used throughout the site are specified in the file `css/extra.css`.

 ## Other notes

 ### Directory layout